Liouvillian recursion method for the electronic Green's function: Method

-it can be shown that the $(0,0)$ element of the inverse matrix is a Jacobi type continued fraction~\cite{dagotto_correlated_1994,sup_mat} :
+it can be shown that the $(0,0)$ element of the inverse matrix is a Jacobi continued fraction~\cite{dagotto_correlated_1994,sup_mat} :

-Continued fractions can be characterized by a number of floors; the number of divisions present in continued fractions.
-With Jacobi continued fractions, the number of floors counts the number of poles the function has on the neighbourhood of the real line.
-A Green’s function with a continuous spectral weight necessarily has an infinite number of floors to its continued fraction representation.
-Truncation of continued fractions yields rapidly converging approximations for the purpose of computing integrals of the complete continued fraction.
-While this method is limited to the direct compution of diagonal elements of the Green function, it doesn't prevent us from computing off-diagonal elements as well, albeit in an indirect manner.
-Indeed, by computing the Green's function for the operators $\mathbf{B}+\mathbf{C}$ and $\mathbf{B}-i\mathbf{C}$ as well as for $\mathbf{B}$ and $\mathbf{C}$, Lanczos' algorithm yields a continued fraction for
+Continued fractions are characterized by a number of floors; the number of divisions present in the continued fraction.
+With Jacobi continued fractions, the number of floors counts the number of poles the function has on the neighbourhood of the real axis.
+A Green’s function with a continuous spectral function necessarily has an infinite number of floors to its continued fraction representation.
+Truncating a continued fraction yields rapidly converging approximations for the purpose of computing integrals of the complete continued fraction~\cite{viswanath_recursion_1994,wall_analytic_1948}.
+While this method is limited to the direct computation of diagonal elements of the Green function, it doesn't prevent us from computing off-diagonal elements as well, albeit in an indirect manner.
+Indeed, by computing the Green function for the operators $\mathbf{B}+\mathbf{C}$ and $\mathbf{B}+i\mathbf{C}$ as well as for $\mathbf{B}$ and $\mathbf{C}$, Lanczos' algorithm yields a continued fraction for

 and